sharmainec/tp/docs/UserGuide.md

 * `filter l/Korean r/1 2` returns all the flashcards in the displayed flashcard list of [List mode](#list-mode) indexed from 1 to 2, **or** of `Korean` language, e.g. only flashcards #1, #2 and #7 will be displayed in the displayed flashcard list.
 * `filter l/French r/1 3 i/5 7` returns all flashcards in the displayed flashcard list of [List mode](#list-mode) indexed from 1 to 3 **or**
   indexed at 5 and 7  **or** of the `French` language, e.g. only flashcards #1, #2, #3, #5, #6, #7 will be displayed in the displayed flashcard list.
-*  `filter l/Korean` returns all flashcards in the displayed flashcard list with the `Korean` language, e.g. only flashcard #7.
+*  `filter l/Korean` returns all flashcards in the displayed flashcard list of [List mode](#list-mode) with the `Korean` language, e.g. only flashcard #7.
 If we then execute `filter l/Chinese`, an empty displayed flashcard list will be returned.

 ### Locating flashcards by keyword(s): `find`

-Finds flashcards from the **entire** flashcard list based on the keyword(s) specified.
+Finds flashcards from the **entire** app based on the keyword(s) specified.
 * This command can only be run in [List mode](#list-mode).

 Format: `find [e/ENGLISH_KEYWORDS] [f/FOREIGN_KEYWORDS]`